 Man died days after being pulled from Ellesmere canal

-An inquest has heard how heroic passers-by pulled a 71-year-old man out of a canal after he fell in and became unconscious.
+An inquest has heard how heroic passers-by pulled a 71-year-old man out of the canal in Ellesmere after he fell in and became unconscious.

 Bernard Budworth was resuscitated by emergency services after members of the public dragged him from the canal in Ellesmere on September 14, but he had suffered a serious brain injury and died in hospital six days later.